Takakiriy/Trials/try_TypeScript_Node_js/README.md

     - Visual Studio Code (menu) >> Terminal >> New Terminal
     - npm ci

-To run the first test, press F5 key:
+To run the test, press F5 key:

 ### For mac